 Start cooking your protein and scallions

 In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add your protein and 2-inch scallion pieces and season with salt and pepper.
-Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp and 3 to 4 minutes for ground meat, tofu, and plant-based chicken.
+Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 3 minutes for shrimp and 3 to 4 minutes for ground meat or tofu.

 Finish the tteokbokki